Digital Slide Scanner

 Scalable multipex imaging for routine applications

-- Fastest multiplex imaging of up to eight fluorescence stained biomarkers
+- Speed up multiplex imaging of up to eight fluorescence stained biomarkers.

-- Includes solutions for robust, automated tissue detection and to support hyper-plex cyclic imaging assays
+- Benefit from solutions for robust, automated tissue detection and hyperplex cyclic imaging assays.

-- Optimized configuration for superior inter-day and inter-device reproducibility
+- Get an optimized configuration for superior inter-day and inter-device reproducibility.

-- Complementary software offerings for lab-automation, LIMS integration and AI-based image analysis
+- Choose from complementary software offerings for lab-automation, LIMS integration and AI-based image analysis.

 Axioscan 7 geology